Car Owner Check.

 Dealer wording

 "One previous owner" often means one before the dealer, not one in total.
-The report gives you the actual keeper count so you can check claims against the record.
+The report shows the actual count.

 Long single ownership

-A car kept by one keeper for several years tends to suggest reliability.
-It also usually means you can ask useful questions about service history and how the car has been driven.
+A car kept by one keeper for years tends to suggest reliability and gives you better questions to ask.

 How many previous owners should a car have?

 There is no fixed number.
 The better question is how many owners the car has had relative to its age.
-A ten-year-old hatchback with three or four keepers is normal turnover.
-A two-year-old car on its third keeper is worth questioning before you go any further.
+A ten-year-old hatchback with three or four keepers is normal.
+A two-year-old on its third keeper is worth questioning.

 What else your Carpeep report covers

-Owner history is one part of the report, not the whole product.
-Every Carpeep check returns the keeper data above together with the checks below, in a single £15 full car history check.
-One reg, one payment, one report.
+Owner history is one part of the report.
+Every check returns the keeper data above together with the checks below, in a single £15 full car history check.

 Finance

-Flags any active finance agreements recorded against the registration.
+Flags any active finance against the reg.
 If a car is still on finance, it is not the seller's to sell outright.

 Write-off history

 Insurance total-loss markers (Cat A, B, S, N) with dates.
-Worth cross-referencing against keeper changes in the same window.
+Cross-reference against keeper changes.

 Theft status

 Cross-referenced against police records.
-A stolen car can be seized from a buyer regardless of good faith, so this is not one to skip.
+Stolen cars can be seized from a buyer in good faith.

 Mileage

-MOT mileage readings taken over time should tell a consistent story.
-Sudden drops or flat periods are worth explaining before you commit.
+MOT mileage over time should be consistent.
+Sudden drops or flat periods are worth explaining.

 MOT history

-Full pass and fail history, advisories and mileage recorded at each test, so you can see how the car has been maintained over time.
+Full pass and fail history, advisories and mileage at each test.

 Import or export status

 Whether the car was imported or flagged for export.
-Useful context alongside keeper history, especially if an ownership gap lines up with a change of status.
+Useful next to keeper history.

 The full picture